 Powder Coating is suitable for the Frame and most Black paintwork areas as it is both durable and inexpensive but any rust pitted areas will show through and mar the final result.
-Ultimately the choice is yours and your budget will make the decision.
+Available in nearly 200 colours from the RAL Charts, it can be successfully used on non-frame areas of your restoration if you are prepared to compromise on the finish.